openstack/glance/doc/source/admin/troubleshooting.rst

 The administrator can configure any property as protected, which limits which policies or user roles can perform CRUD operations on that property.
 Protected properties are generally additional properties to which only administrators have access.
+Further, Glance itself reserves properties namespaced with the ``os_glance`` prefix for its own use.

 For unprotected image properties, the administrator can manage core properties and the image owner can manage additional properties.